-- (a) Scope-(1) Applicability.
+(a) Scope-(1) Applicability.
 This guideline is intended to meet testing requirements of both the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) (7 U.S.C.
 136, et seq.) and the Toxic Substances Control Act (TSCA) (15 U.S.C.
+2601).

-2601). - (2) Background.
-The source material used in developing this harmonized OPPTS test guideline is OPP 83-6 Developmental Neurotoxicity Study (Pesticide Assessment Guidelines, Subdivision F--Hazard Evaluation: Human and Domestic Animals, Addendum 10, EPA report 540/09-91-123, March 1991). - (b) Purpose.
+(2) Background.
+The source material used in developing this harmonized OPPTS test guideline is OPP 83-6 Postnatal Developmental Toxicity (Pesticide Assessment Guidelines, Subdivision F-Hazard Evaluation; Human and Domestic Animals) EPA report 540/09-82-025, 1982.

+(b) Purpose.
 In the assessment and evaluation of the toxic characteristics of a chemical substance or mixture (test substance), determination of the potential for developmental neurotoxicity is important.
-This study is designed to develop data on the potential functional and morphological hazards to the nervous system which may arise in the offspring from exposure of the mother during pregnancy and lactation. - (c) Principle of the test method.
+This study is designed to develop data on the potential functional and morphological hazards to the nervous system which may arise in the offspring from exposure of the mother during pregnancy and lactation.

+(c) Principle of the test method.
 The test substance is administered to several groups of pregnant animals during gestation and early lactation, one dose level being used per group.
 Offspring are randomly selected from within litters for neurotoxicity evaluation.
 The evaluation includes observations to detect gross neurologic and behavioral abnormalities, determination of motor activity, response to auditory startle, assessment of learning, neuropathological evaluation, and brain weights.
-This protocol may be used as a separate study, as a followup to a standard developmental toxicity and/or adult neurotoxicity study, or as part of a two-generation reproduction study, with assessment of the offspring conducted on the second (F2) generation. - (d) Test procedure-(1) Animal selection-(i) Species and strain.
+This protocol may be used as a separate study, as a followup to a standard developmental toxicity and/or adult neurotoxicity study, or as part of a two-generation reproduction study, with assessment of the offspring conducted on the second (F_2) generation.

+(d) Test procedure-(1) Animal selection-(i) Species and strain.
 Testing should be performed in the rat.
 Because of its differences in timing of developmental events compared to strains that are more commonly tested in other developmental and reproductive toxicity studies, it is preferred that the Fischer 344 strain not be used.
-If a sponsor wishes to use the Fischer 344 rat or a mammalian species other than the rat, ample justification/reasoning for this selection must be provided. - (ii) Age.
+If a sponsor wishes to use the Fischer 344 rat or a mammalian species other than the rat, ample justifica-tion/reasoning for this selection must be provided.

+- (ii) Age.
 Young adult (nulliparous females) animals should be used. - (iii) Sex.
-Pregnant female animals should be used at each dose level. - (iv) Number of animals.
-(A) The objective is for a sufficient number of pregnant rats to be exposed to the test substance to ensure that an adequate number of offspring are produced for neurotoxicity evaluation.
-At least 20 litters are recommended at each dose level.
+Pregnant female animals should be used at each dose level.